Skip to main content

 An important concept in Tangram ProTM is that of ontological significance.
 We say that a data type has ontological significance if there is a universal understanding (across all uses) of its meaning.

-We will illustrate the importance of ontoloical significance with an example.
+We will illustrate the importance of ontological significance with an example.
 Suppose we define the following structs and functions.
 The getPosFromAVS function extracts a ship's position from a vehicle state value.
 The pos2loc function translates a Position into a Location in order to inferface with a component that only understands Location data and not Position data.

 struct AirVehicleState {